 Jean's delightful book on happenings around the life of the garden is on sale on Amazon and can be purchased from the author , Jean is working on the sequel which we are all looking forward to.

 Tel: 01892 740305 (before 8.00 pm please)for more details

 We are very excited as we have won A GOLD AWARD for our wildlife garden project.
 Much work and planning had taken place to ensure our very varied wildlife is well looked after.
 The ceremony will take place in Canterbury where we will receive our plaque.
 We won a Silver award in 2017 .

-The Walled Gardeners will have a Get-together to celebrate their years work and teams will carry on with the ever necessary jobs such a garden as ours requires!
+The Walled Gardeners have a Get-together to celebrate their years work and some teams will carry on with the ever necessary jobs such a garden as ours requires!
 The fruit cage has been taken down and totally replaced and work is on-going replacing timber sleepers in the raised beds.

 We look forward to the new gardening year which starts the week beginning